 From time to time, NTIC is subject to various claims and legal actions in the ordinary course of its business.
-NTIC is not currently involved in any legal proceeding in which NTIC believes, based on information currently available, that there is a reasonable possibility of a material loss.
+NTIC is not currently involved in any legal proceeding in which NTIC believes that there is a reasonable possibility of a material loss.